 Projects have the potential to contribute to the prevention or improved treatment of infectious diseases, e.g. antibiotic discovery, novel anti-infectives, infectious diseases diagnostics, gut microbiota research, etc., and collaborations with a wide range of companies and organisations will be supported.

 You will be registered for your degree at the University of East Anglia.
 Applicants should fulfil the entry requirements for PhD registration at the University of East Anglia and should have, or expect to obtain, a good Undergraduate Honours Degree (minimum of Upper Second Class or equivalent).
+Applications must be made via UEA Postgraduate Admissions.
+Applications by email will not be considered.

 The programme encourages diverse and inclusive work environments that are positive and supportive.
 Students are selected for admission on merit and without regard to gender, marital or civil partnership status, disability, nationality, ethnic origin, religion or belief, sexual orientation, age or social background.
 We particularly encourage applications from black, Asian and other minority ethnic people and mature candidates (this is classed as 30+ years).